elviejo79/elviejo79.github.io/_posts/2013-09-26-ProblemsCh5.md

 category: haskell
 ---

 Excercise 1
 ===========
 Define a Haskell datatype Tree1 for a tree that contains a character and an integer in each node, along with exactly three subtrees.

 {% highlight haskell %}

+> import Test.HUnit
 > data Tree1 = Tree1Leaf
 >            |Tree1Node Char Integer Tree1 Tree1 Tree1

 {% endhighlight %}